What Is An On-call Target

 Q: How are on-call targets different from Service Level Agreements (SLAs)?

 A: While both on-call targets and SLAs relate to service levels, they differ in scope.
-SLAs are broader agreements between service providers and customers covering various aspects of service delivery, including uptime, availability, and response times.
+Day to day, sLAs are broader agreements between service providers and customers covering various aspects of service delivery, including uptime, availability, and response times.
 On-call targets are a subset of SLAs focusing specifically on the response and resolution times during out-of-hours incidents.

 Q: What happens if on-call targets are not met?